Stakeholder engagement

 Dependencies

+There are policy and regulatory dependencies that we’ll need in the future, in order to make investments to support the decarbonisation of the energy sector and reduce our own emissions.
 Involving our stakeholders is crucial to delivering against these dependencies.
-For example, working with our policymakers and regulators is essential to deliver required planning and permitting changes in the US and UK and to implement policies to promote energy efficiency and the use of low carbon fuels in the US.
-We will also need to work with customers to promote affordability, industry groups to advance fossil free fuels, and our communities to develop skills for jobs in the clean energy economy.
+For example, working with our policymakers and regulators is essential to deliver required planning and permitting in the US and UK.
+We will also need to work with customers to promote affordability and our communities to develop skills for jobs in the clean energy economy.

-Case study: International engagement at COP29
+International engagement at COP30

 Find out more